 Like the rest of conducting appeals, this is complicated.

-If you are appealing a sentence imposed by a Justice of the Court of Queen’s Bench, then your appeal will be heard in the Court of Appeal.
+If you are appealing a sentence imposed by a Justice of the Court King’s Bench, then your appeal will be heard in the Court of Appeal.
 You would know this because your lawyer and the Crown prosecutor would have been wearing black robes when your sentencing was conducted.

 WHAT KINDS OF THINGS CAN I APPEAL?

 Appealing a sentence can be complicated.
 You can ask the reviewing court to change what kind of sentence you got, how long of a sentence you got, or to try to change the conditions that were imposed.

 Generally, the reviewing justice only looks to see if the first judge or justice was obviously wrong or was unreasonable.
 That being said, there are still times where Judges make mistakes that can be changed on appeal.
 Another common thing to appeal would be if the Judge went higher than what your lawyer and the Crown Prosecutor agreed to without giving them a chance to explain themselves.